JenieX/web-development-with-jonas/javascript-course/05-data-structures-operators/README.md

 The logical AND assignment (`&&=`) operator only evaluates the right operand and assigns to the left if the left operand is truthy.

+Note: Can be useful when trying to change current value to another like capitalizing the letters for example.

 ```js
 function makeBoolean(value) {
   if (value === 'yes') {